AmberWilkie/snack-app/README.md

 - You need to obtain your secure Heroku key and encrypt it.
 You can do so by:

   - `travis encrypt $(heroku auth:token) --add deploy.api_key`
   - Honestly, this has never worked for me.
-Instead, you an grab your Heroku key from their website and run the above line as so: `travis encrypt YOUR_HEROKU_KEY`
+Instead, you an grab your Heroku key with `heroku auth:token` and run: `travis encrypt YOUR_HEROKU_KEY`.
+If you've never used Travis before, you'll have to `gem install travis`.

 - Spin back up that `.travis.yml` file and add: